souradeep-111/adhs_2018/README.md

 > $(GUROBI_PATH)/$(HOST_ARCH)/include

 Once these are set, you should type
  > make

-to compile.
-It should work out of the box.

-## Instructions to run

-Please use the command line run_file to run all the benchmarks.

-> ./run_file all

-Enjoy the output as it scrolls on your screen :-)

-Alternatively, you can run a specific benchmark using the following command :
+ It should create all the different executables for each of the examples.
+Which you should be able to run with the right option.
+You can chose what option you want by just running it first as :

- > ./run_file <benchmark_no>
+> ./run_file_1

-# ADHS_2018
-# ADHS_2018
+For example 1, and so on